-Flexible and easy-to-use MC_Stimulus software enables complex stimulus waveforms (both current and voltage).
-Waveforms designed in the program or imported from an external ASCII file are converted by the connected STGs into pulses, which are sent to stimulating electrodes.
-Stimulus isolation units (SIU) for each channel are included.
-Thus, no external SIUs are required.
+Flexible and easy-to-use MC_Stimulus II software enables complex stimulus waveforms (both current and voltage) in Download mode and Streaming mode.
+Waveforms designed in the program or imported from an external ASCII file are converted into pulses, which are sent to the stimulation electrodes.